Patient information: Primary hyperparathyroidism (Beyond the Basics)

 - American University of Beirut Medical Center, Lebanon

-Primary hyperparathyroidism is different from secondary hyperparathyroidism, which occurs when the parathyroid glands overproduce parathyroid hormone in response to low blood levels of calcium; the low calcium level is caused by another condition, such as not being absorbed correctly from the intestines or kidney failure.
+Primary hyperparathyroidism is different from secondary hyperparathyroidism, which occurs when the parathyroid glands overproduce PTH in response to low blood levels of calcium; the low calcium level is caused by another condition, such as not being absorbed correctly from the intestines or kidney failure.

 This topic discusses the causes, symptoms, diagnosis, and treatment of primary hyperparathyroidism.
 Secondary hyperparathyroidism is discussed separately.
 (See "Treatment of hyperphosphatemia in chronic kidney disease".)

 Four parathyroid glands are located in the neck, two on each side (figure 1).
 Rarely, a person has five or six parathyroid glands in the neck, and occasionally one or more parathyroid glands located within the chest cavity.
 These small glands secrete a hormone called parathyroid hormone (PTH) that helps the body maintain a normal blood calcium level.

 When the blood calcium level drops, the normal response is for the parathyroid glands to release PTH to raise the blood calcium level back to normal.
 The blood calcium level is normally maintained by the kidneys, bones, and indirectly by the intestines.
 When the blood calcium level rises, less PTH is released by the parathyroid glands, causing the kidneys to retain less calcium.
 These actions help keep the body's calcium level within a normal range.

 Hyperparathyroidism can be caused by several conditions, including: